Distracted Driving Statistics and Facts

 Advertising & Editorial Disclosure

 Distracted driving statistics show that distraction contributes to thousands of deaths and hundreds of thousands of crashes each year, though some risk indicators improved in 2024.
-National data for 2023 show how often distraction contributes to serious crashes.
+National data for 2023 document how often distraction contributes to serious crashes.

 Man driving looking at cell phone